Hilbert curve vs Hilbert space: exploiting fractal 2D covering to increase tensor network efficiency: Simulations with PBC

 \section{Simulations with PBC}

-Here we show the results obtained by employing the TTN Ansatz for the computation of the ground state with the Hilbert and the snake mappings.
-As anticipated in the main text, we observe an improvement when the Hilbert mapping is adopted, as shown in Fig. \ref{fig:app_PBC_E_gs}.
+Here we show the results obtained by employing the TTN and the MPS Ansatze for the computation of the ground state with the Hilbert and the snake mappings.
+As anticipated in the main text, we observe an improvement when the Hilbert mapping is adopted, as shown in Figs. \ref{fig:app_PBC_E_gs_ttn} and \ref{fig:app_PBC_E_gs_mps}.